openingscience/book/_posts/2013-08-18-the_social_factor_in_open_science.md

 ---
 layout: post
 title: The Social Factor of Open Science
+modified_date: 15 September 2013
 authors:
  - name: Tobias Fries
-categories: [vision]
----

-## Abstract
+category: vision

-Increasing visibility in the internet is a key success factor for all stakeholders in the online world.
+abstract: "Increasing visibility in the internet is a key success factor for all stakeholders in the online world.
 Sky rocketing online marketing spending of companies as well as increasing personal resources in systematic “self-marketing” of private people are a consequence of this.